EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 Instructions can be found [here](https://minikube.sigs.k8s.io/docs/start/)

-While you can follow the demo instructions there about starting minikube, deploying some demo deployments, etc. to get a feel for it, before deploying XREngine you should delete your minikube cluster, since we have some specific starting requirements.
+While you can follow the demo instructions there about starting minikube, deploying some demo deployments, etc. to get a feel for it, before deploying Ethereal Engine you should delete your minikube cluster, since we have some specific starting requirements.

 ## Clone this repo to your local machine
-To build the XREngine Docker image locally, and to have a pre-tested way to run various local services, you'll need to get the XREngine repo on your machine.
+To build the Ethereal Engine Docker image locally, and to have a pre-tested way to run various local services, you'll need to get the Ethereal Engine repo on your machine.
 This is most easily done by running `git clone https://github.com/XRFoundation/XREngine.git`

 ## Start MariaDB server locally via Docker
 For simplicity, we recommend running a MariaDB server on your local machine outside of minikube.
 Later instructions will set up minikube so that it can access this server

-If you run `docker-compose up` from the top-level `/scripts` directory in the XREngine repo, it will start up multiple MariaDB docker images (as well as a redis server, which is not needed).
+If you run `docker-compose up` from the top-level `/scripts` directory in the Ethereal Engine repo, it will start up multiple MariaDB docker images (as well as a redis server, which is not needed).
 One, intended for local development, runs on port 3306; another, intended for automated testing purposes, runs on port 3305; and the last one, intended for minikube testing, runs on port 3304.
 Once the